qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/style_library.rst

 #.
 Expand the |sharing| :guilabel:`Import/Export` drop-down menu and select
    |fileOpen| :guilabel:`Import Item(s)` at the left bottom of the dialog.
 #.
-In the new dialog, indicate the source of the symbols (it can be a
+In the new dialog, indicate the source of the symbols (it can be an
    :file:`.xml` file on the disk or a url);
 #.
 Set whether to |unchecked| :guilabel:`Add to favorites` the items to import;
 #.
 Check |unchecked| :guilabel:`Do not import embedded tags` to avoid the import